awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tr-evaluation-manifest-snapshot-api.md

 + *is\-present\-in\-ground\-truth* – True if the prediction made by the model is present in the ground truth information used for training, otherwise false\.
 This value isn't based on whether the confidence score exceeds the minimum threshold calculated by the model\.
 + *ground\-truth\-labeling\-jobs* – A list of ground truth fields in the manifest line that are used for training\.

-For information about the Amazon SageMaker Ground Truth manifest format, see [Output](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-data-output.html)\.
+For information about the SageMaker Ground Truth manifest format, see [Output](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-data-output.html)\.

 The following is an example testing manifest snapshot that shows metrics for image classification and object detection\.